a-merlino/Minimal-userchromeCSS/README.md

 # Minimal-userchromeCSS
 My attempt at creating a one liner interface for Firefox using the userChrome.css file.
-Very much a WIP.
+Still a work in progress, although it is very usable currently.

 There are also CSS tweaks for some websites.